yasir2000/openwrt-oldwiki-md/WikiSystemOnOpenWrtDevice.rst

 Please update! :)

 ----
-DidiWiki (binary file is attached to this page and an ipkg is now available) fits happily on an OpenWrt system's flash memory.
+DidiWiki fits happily on an OpenWrt system's flash memory.
 You may need to add a symbolic link in /lib using ''ln -s /lib/libc.so.0 /lib/libgcc_s.so.1'' Start with:
   env DIDIWIKIHOME=/opt/share/.didiwiki didiwiki